denten-books/plain-text/1-metaphor.md

 [@halstead_genesis_1949, 451].

-The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
+The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by proxy, through removable storage media like paper tape and punch card.
 The next phase was dialogic and conversational.
-Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that could alter the machine configuration.
-The "direct manipulation" school of human-computer interaction dispenses with machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.
+Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that changed machine configuration states.
+The "direct manipulation" school of human-computer interaction dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.

 The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned us about.
 At its logical extreme, the simulacrum supplants the thing being simulated.
 It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
-All "objects of interest" within such a modeled world are fabricated objects.
+All "objects of interest" within such a model world are fabricated objects.
 They are thus limited to the external, artificial constraints imposed by their makers.
-Such manufactured experiences present us, the "users," a more modern word for a human resource, with compelling, possibly cathartic, metaphors.
+Manufactured experiences present us, the "users," a more modern word for a human resource, with compelling, possibly cathartic, metaphors.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
 The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
 The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
 Direct brain